Hisar Airport: IMC

 Amritsar Kolkata Industrial Corridor (AKIC) map.

-Industrial Manufacturing Cluster, Hisar (IMC Hisar), over 2988 acres on west and south of runway with initial investment of 4,680 crore, will be jointly developed by the Haryana government and the National Industrial Corridor Development Corporation (NICDC) under 2025 MoU in two phases by 2030, which will generate total Rs 30,000 investment from private players and generate 10,000 jobs.
+Industrial Manufacturing Cluster, Hisar (IMC Hisar), over 2988 acres on west and south of runway with initial investment of 4,680 crore, will be jointly developed by the Haryana government and the National Industrial Corridor Development Corporation (NICDC) under 2025 MoU in two phases by 2030, which will generate total Rs 30,000 crore investment from private players and generate 10,000 jobs.
 Under the Amritsar–Kolkata Industrial Corridor, the NICDC is developing 6 IMC across 7 seven states, of whch IMC Hisar is the largest in the area.
 Hisar IMC will have dedicated modern infrastructure including roads, water treatment plant (WTP), and solid waste management plant (STP).
-Project consultant was appointed in 2024-24 for preparation of Hisar IMC Master Plan.
+Project consultant was appointed in 2024-25 for preparation of Hisar IMC Master Plan.
 Pre-feasibility study for IMC Phase-1 (1605 acres, Rs1800 cr) and Hisar IMC Phase-2 (1543 acres) was completed in July 2021.
 Union Government's Cabinet Committee on Economic Affairs (CCEA) granted the approval for Hisar IMC on 28 August 2024.
 State level Environmental Clearance was granted on 5 February 2024, and the application for Central government Environmental Clearance was filed in December 2024 for developing basic infrastructure at the cost of Rs 121 cr, such as roads, electricity, WTP and STP.
 IMC will have several integrated sub-projects, such as aerocity, special economic zone (SEZ), transport centre, warehouses and logistics park, food park, defence and aerospace manufacturing hub, etc, with 375 plots in phase-1, maximum building height of 15 stories (45 m) and 33% mandatory green area.
 The rail sliding at Hisar Cargo Terminal on north side of runway will be constructed by 2032 in IMC Phase-1, and final Phase-2 of Hisar IMC will be completed by 2037, by then it will generate employment for over 60,000 people.
 For IMT, to be completed in 2,988 acres at the cost of INR4,680 cr in two phases under 51% HADC (Haryana Aerospace and Defence Corporation) and 49% NICDCT partnership, the environmental approval for 980 acre Phase-1 has been granted in September 2025.

 The plan includes the following categories of industries.